 Historic Beautiful Joe Park

 The Park is 8.5 acres of tranquil greenery bounded by the Bighead River.
 It was originally severed from the house and designated as parkland back in 1963.
 The land was quite overgrown and a group of volunteers, spear-headed by the Meaford Rotary Club went to work.
-The locals knew that I was laid to rest on the property not far from the river, and sure enough, a marker was uncovered and authenticated and proper cairn was erected.
+The locals knew that I was laid to rest on the property not far from the river, and sure enough, a marker was uncovered and authenticated and proper cairn and historic plaque were erected.
+The rocks in the cairn were harvested from the river.

 Click a map element to learn more.